What is Business Analysis?

 1. What techniques do business analysts use?

-A few of the most common business analysis tools that business analysts use is BPM, SWOT, MOST, six hats thinking, and more.
+A few of the most common business analysis tools that business analysts use are BPM, SWOT, MOST, six hats thinking, and more.

 2. Is a business analyst an IT job?